-- Goal to grow Adjusted FCF +10% to +15% per year. - LTM 6/30/23 Adjusted FCF +\$114.0mm; strong operating results and capital discipline. - Plan to use excess cash for select strategic acquisitions or investments. - Adjusted Tax loss carryforwards will continue to shield cash taxes (as of 12/31/22, \$51.9mm of Federal NOLs).(3) - The acquisition of select operations from GFL Environmental Inc. and the pending acquisition of Twin Bridges are expected to provide additional tax benefits over a multi-year period.
+- Goal to grow Adjusted FCF +10% to +15% per year. - LTM 6/30/23 Adjusted FCF +\$114.0mm; strong operating results and capital discipline. - Plan to use excess cash for select strategic acquisitions or investments. - Adjusted Tax loss carryforwards will continue to shield cash taxes (as of 12/31/22, \$51.9mm of Federal NOLs).(3) - The acquisitions of select operations from GFL Environmental Inc. and Twin Bridges are expected to provide additional tax benefits over a multi-year period.